Year 2

 Welcome back Year 2!

 We hope you have had a lovely break and are looking forward to this term as much as we are.
-In Year 2 we have:
+In Year 2 we still have:

 · Mr Wilson (Class Teacher)